Ruth2014/bio2092/03_Genomic_NGS_alignment/README.md

 ![](./media/image3.jpg)

 Making sense of short sequence reads is something like piecing together scraps of text from a shredder.
 There are two main approaches:

-* Alignment against a reference and
+* alignment against a reference genome sequence and
-* de novo assembly
+* *de novo* assembly.

 Today we will look at the former.
 The latter will be covered in a future practical.